Roommate Tips + Responsibilities

-- All First Year students are given the opportunity to fill out a roommate contract in the first week of school.
+- All first-year students are given the opportunity to fill out a roommate contract during the first week of school.
 This contract can be review with an RA if desired.

 As a member of this residential community, you possess certain individual rights and responsibilities which must be held in high regard.
-This document outlines the minimal requirements of our community and we encourage you to become familiar with them.
+Below we outline the minimal requirements of our community and we encourage you to become familiar with them.

 As a valued member of this residential community, you have the right to:

-1. Read and study free from undue interference, unreasonable noise, and other distractions inhibiting the exercise of this right.
+- Read and study free from undue interference, unreasonable noise and other distractions inhibiting the exercise of this right.

 You also have the responsibility to:

-1. Verbally express your views to the person(s) involved, should you feel your rights have been infringed upon in a respectful manner.
+- Verbally express your views to the person(s) involved in a respectful manner, should you feel your rights have been infringed upon.